UnsignedArduino/Tarnished/README.md

 # Tarnished

-UCI Chess Engine written in C++
-The name is a reference to a certain video game protagonist
+UCI Chess Engine written in C++ - the name is a reference to a certain video game protagonist.

 ## Usage

-You may build by cloning the repo and running `make`
+1. Clone the repository.
+2. `mkdir build && cd build`
+3. `cmake .. -G Ninja -DCMAKE_BUILD_TYPE=Release`
+4. `cmake --build .`
+5. Binary is at `build/Tarnished.exe`

 ## Features